-- ADM has a protocol that outlines our workflow and response mechanism for addressing concerns and inquiries pertaining to deforestation or human rights violations in our supply chain. - The grievance mechanism is available to any party internal or external who wants to voice a concern by emailing responsibility@adm.com. - Allegations of violations of our Commitment to No-Deforestation or Human Rights Policy will be investigated according to the protocol, and results will be added to the Grievances and Resolutions Log on our website, www.ADM.com. - In 2018, there were four allegations of human rights violations in our palm supply chain.
-Each was investigated in accordance with our protocol, and the outcomes were published in our log.
+- ADM has a protocol that outlines our workflow and response mechanism for addressing concerns and inquiries pertaining to deforestation or human rights violations in our supply chain. - The grievance mechanism is available to any party internal or external - who wants to voice a concern by emailing responsibility@adm.com. - Allegations of violations of our Commitment to No-Deforestation or Human Rights Policy will be investigated according to the protocol, and results will be added to the Grievances and Resolutions Log on our website, www.adm.com. - In 2019, there were two allegations of human rights violations in our palm supply chain in relation to indirect suppliers.
+Each was investigated and addressed in accordance with our protocol, and the outcomes were published in our log.